ankur0360/Console_shopping_app/README.md

 # There I used 'def',it is used for too create user defined function
         All of the user defined function is void type,beacause any fuunction does not returns no value.

-# There are some global variable annd local variable .
+# There are some global variable and local variable .
         E.g- 1)  line[27] here 'a' is a glabal variable ,beacause we can access the variable across all functions
              2)  line[31] here 'usrid' is a local varible,,beacause we can access the variable only for the 'user()' function (line[29]).